2020 Dems flood into Nevada for forum, campaign events

 Some of the forum’s participants also are looking to do a little campaigning during their Nevada visit.

-O’Rourke will hold a town hall in East Las Vegas on Thursday, with similar events in Minden and Reno scheduled for Saturday.
+O’Rourke will hold a town hall in east Las Vegas on Thursday, and similar events in Minden and Reno are scheduled for Saturday.

-Warren and Castro will hold events in Las Vegas and surrounding areas on Friday.
+Warren and Castro will hold events in Las Vegas and surrounding areas Friday.

 Biden will speak in Henderson and Las Vegas on Saturday.

-Harris and author Marianne Williamson each are hosting events on Saturday evening and Sunday morning.
+Harris and author Marianne Williamson are hosting events on Saturday evening and Sunday morning.

 The campaigns for Buttigieg, Booker and Sanders also are planning additional events for the weekend.

-Nevada State Democratic Party Chair William McCurdy II said the state remains “wide open” for these Democratic candidates, who he will continue to encourage to visit.
+Nevada State Democratic Party Chair William McCurdy II said the state remains “wide open” for these Democratic candidates, whom he will continue to encourage to visit.

 “Nevada will play a pivotal role in the 2020 Democratic presidential nominating process,” McCurdy said.
 “We are the first Western state, the only early battleground state and the first diverse state to make its voice heard.
 It couldn’t be more crucial for candidates to share their plan with Nevadans, to come often and to build a statewide operation.”